sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 ---
 layout: default
-title: Configuring metrics to use
+title: Configure which metrics to use.
-description:
+description: sitespeed.io collects a lot of metrics which are filtered before they are sent to Graphite/InfluxDB.
+You can remove filters and/or add your own filters.
 keywords: configure, metrics, sitespeed.io
 author: Peter Hedenskog
 nav: documentation
+category: sitespeed.io
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
 twitterdescription: Configuring metrics to use
 ---